-1 Electricity/Gas

-Competition now allows, if desired, the occupier to choose between different supply companies.
-Companies compete on both price and service and may offer significant price reductions.
-Companies may offer 'dual fuel' packages for both electricity and gas supplies giving even greater savings.
+17.1 Electricity/Gas: Occupiers are free to choose between the many different supply companies that are available.
+Companies compete on both price and service and may offer price reductions for 'dual fuel' packages, extended contracts, direct debit accounts.
+Occupiers may wish to consider opting for "green" energy suppliers.